alexandroid000/talks/thesis/talk.md

 reverse order of title:

 - how to model simple robots and what kinds of simplicity we care about, and why
-    - micro-robots
-    - insects (ant/termite collisions in tunnels)
     - climate crisis requires monitoring of many types of ecosystems with limited sensing/communication
         - weaselballs, gates -> clean up trash/oil
 - how to model boundary interactions, dynamical consequences (limit cycles)
     - learning can replace analytic understanding of dynamics if the learning module can find stable gaits / motion patterns
-- designing these interactions for different tasks
-    - hierarchical control
-    - implications for interfaces and design: "there are lots of different good solutions"
 - implications for where these robots do well, where they struggle
     - "complex, crowded environments"
     - WAFR2020 shows importance of sensor design, even coarse sensing